anugrahjo/PySLSQP_alpha/docs/src/welcome.md

   separate from their original definitions.
   Scaling can help improve the convergence behavior of the optimization algorithm and make it more robust.

-- **More Internal Optimization Variables**: PySLSQP provides access to additional internal optimization variables, like optimality, feasibility, Lagrange multipliers, etc. which can be useful for advanced analysis of your problem.
-The original callback function in `scipy.optimize.minimize` only returned the optimization variable iterates.
+- **More Internal Optimization Variables**: PySLSQP provides access to additional internal optimization variables such as optimality, feasibility, Lagrange multipliers, etc. at every iteration, which can be useful for advanced analysis of the optimization problem.
+  In `scipy.optimize.minimize`, the original callback function returns only the optimization variables, and only for the major iterations.

 These additional features make PySLSQP a powerful tool for solving constrained optimization problems in Python.
 In addition, PySLSQP also supports the estimation of gradients using first-order finite differencing,